-Another very impressive feature on the Syncro is its separate, easily accessible hydration bladder pocket, and the amazingly well-placed quick release button on the drinking tube.
-This, combined with the well-designed hydration bladder itself, make removing, refilling, and replacing the bladder incredibly quick and easy.
-A couple other packs in our lineup with quick release tubing include the Editors' Choice Platypus Duthie and Hydro Flask's Journey Series 10 L.
+Another noteworthy feature on the Syncro is its separate, easily accessible hydration bladder pocket, and the amazingly well-placed quick-release button on the drinking hose.
+Combined with the well-designed hydration bladder itself, this button makes removing, refilling, and replacing the bladder incredibly quick and easy.

-While this pack was certainly very comfortable, one of the only areas for improvement was the waist belt.
-For such a fully-featured and expensive pack, the tiny little waist belt straps were a bit disappointing.
-By adding a thicker waist belt with some hip pads like on the Hydro Flask Journey Series, and adding waist belt pockets like on the Platypus Duthie, the Syncro would possibly be catapulted onto our Editors' Choice throne.
-Osprey's larger Syncro 20, which is not a part of this review, does indeed have waist belt pockets.
+While this pack is indeed very comfortable, one of the only notable areas for improvement is the hip belt.
+For such a fully-featured and expensive pack, the tiny little hip belt straps are a bit disappointing.
+Adding a thicker padded hip belt with some zippered pockets like on some other high-end models would only enhance the Syncro's overall comfort and load-carrying capabilities.
+Note that our research shows that Osprey's larger Syncro 20 model, which is not a part of this review, does indeed have hip belt pockets.

 Ease of Cleaning

-The Syncro is certainly not on an inexpensive pack compared to other offerings, but with top-notch Osprey quality, and a full assortment of high-end features, we think this pack could provide dependable use for many years, making it a great value for the right user.
-If you're willing to sacrifice some of the extra features for a more basic but dependable pack, our Best Buy Award Winner Gregory Nano 18 H20 is a solid pick.
+The Syncro is certainly not on an inexpensive pack compared to the rest of our lineup.
+Still, with top-notch Osprey quality, and a full assortment of high-end features, we think this pack could provide dependable use for many years, making it an excellent value for the right user.

-Narrowly missing our Editors' Choice Award, the Osprey Syncro 12 is a top quality, fully-featured hydration pack ready to help you tackle your next adventure.
+Scoring well across the board and taking home our Editors' Choice Award, the Osprey Syncro 12 is a top-quality, fully-featured hydration pack ready to help you tackle your next adventure.
 High-end features like an AirSpeed back panel, numerous storage compartments, and a high-quality hydration system make this one tough to beat.
-If you're looking for a dependable pack for years to come, check it out!
+If you're looking for a dependable pack for years to come, check it out.